klauritz/klauritz.githu.io/essays/TechfolioDesignerOnboarding2.md

 ### What I Learned

-I learned how to build an additional button in the sub-menu and implementing a function to that menu.
-I wrote a simple function that would use `dialog.showMessageBox()` to show the time using `moment().format('hh:mm:ss a')` every time that the new menu item is clicked.
+I learned how to build an additional button in the sub-menu and implement a function to that menu.
+I wrote a simple function that would use `dialog.showMessageBox()` to show the time using `moment().format('hh:mm:ss a')` every time the new menu item is clicked.

 ### Problems Encountered